-Groups are welcome by appointment throughout the year, so if you would like to bring a gardening club, specialist society or general interest group, please do contact me for more details.
-A visit to Llanover combines well with other gardens such as The Laskett, Kentchurch Court & Allt -y-bela.
+Groups are welcome by appointment from late March until the end of October.
+If you would like to bring a gardening club, specialist society or general interest group, please do contact me for more details.
+A visit to Llanover combines well with other gardens such as The Laskett, Longhouse Farm & The Nelson Garden.
 Other options, within an hours driving distance are Raglan Castle and Tintern Abbey.

-After an enjoyable visit to Llanover please consider buying a gift voucher for a friend, “like” Llanover Garden School on Facebook or post an 'Instagram'.
+After an enjoyable visit to Llanover please consider buying a gift voucher for a friend, “like” Llanover Garden on Facebook, leave a review on Tripadvisor or post an 'Instagram'.